 Recruiting In-house Specialists:

 Organizations can hire in-house specialists to handle the invoices manually.
-Though this is one of the traditional invoice processing methods, it’s not suitable for organizations with high shipping volumes.
+Though this is one of the traditional methods, it’s not suitable for organizations with high shipping volumes.
 They require more specialists, as manual processes can are time-consuming and error-prone.